extremecoder2020/golang-repository/README.md

 - Each file is named according to the topic that i learned.
 - Many of that code will be refactored that as i get better.

+### Observation:
+- Some scripts have **v2** tag in the end of name.
+It's improved version.
+I keept both to look the different approaches.

 ---